Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 \subsection{Correlating Turbine Performance and Flow-field Variability with Hierarchical Clustering}

 Cycle-to-cycle variations are present in performance and flow fields, but the correlation between the two is not obvious \textit{a priori}.
 For example, if flow fields are observed in isolation, the significance of the observed flow structures on turbine performance is unknown.
+Throughout this work, we use ``correlation'' in a qualitative sense as we do not formally compute correlation coefficients.
 The flow fields are high-dimensional and a reduced order representation of $\vec{\boldsymbol{\Phi}}$ is needed to compactly describe cycle-to-cycle variation.
-Clustering with a PCA pre-proccesor allows us to do so while considering all of the flow-field dynamics (and the interplay between them) in an unsupervised manner.
+Clustering with a PCA pre-proccesor allows us to do so while considering all of the flow-field dynamics (and the interplay between them) in an unsupervised manner without relying on hand-engineered metrics.
 Here we describe the flow-field clustering pipeline used for each flow segment.
 Using this pipeline, we correlate the variability between the simultaneously captured performance and flow fields.